Standard business terms of CREATON GmbH

-(4) A violation of duty by a legal representative or vicarious agent of the Creaton AG is equivalent to a violation of duty by the Creaton AG.
-If the Creaton AG is responsible for a violation of duty, then the customer is entitled to withdraw from the purchase contract under the applicable statutory conditions insofar as a defect in the purchased thing is not involved.
+(4) A violation of duty by a legal representative or vicarious agent of the Creaton GmbH is equivalent to a violation of duty by the Creaton GmbH.
+If the Creaton GmbH is responsible for a violation of duty, then the customer is entitled to withdraw from the purchase contract under the applicable statutory conditions insofar as a defect in the purchased thing is not involved.

 (5) The foregoing applies most particularly to claims because of faults in contract negotiations, violations of accessory duties and other legal claims.

 (6) Claims for damages due to impossibility or inability to perform remain unaffected by this.
 The same applies insofar as liability is mandatory under the provisions of the German Product Liability Law.